Caleb Daniel

-Caleb Daniel (born 7 July 1996) is a professional Australian rules footballer who plays for the Western Bulldogs in the Australian Football League (AFL).
+Caleb Daniel (born 7 July 1996) is a professional Australian rules footballer who plays for the North Melbourne Football Club in the Australian Football League (AFL).
 Known for his precise short kicking from half back, Daniel has been recognised statistically as one of the most effective short kicks in the game.

-When he was recruited in 2014 he was listed as the shortest player (standing at 167 cm) in the AFL, and is one of the few players who regularly wears a protective helmet, having done so since his playing days at junior level.
+When he was recruited in 2014 he was listed as the shortest player at 167cm (standing now at 171 cm) in the AFL, and is one of the few players who regularly wears a protective helmet, having done so since his playing days at junior level.
+He previously played for the Western Bulldogs from 2015 to 2024 and was in the 2016 premiership team.

 Early days and career

-Daniel was born in Beaudesert, Queensland where he lived until the age of six before moving to Adelaide and studied at Aberfoyle Park High School and played eleven senior games for South Adelaide in the SANFL.
+Daniel was born in Beaudesert, Queensland where he lived until the age of five or six before moving to Adelaide.
+He studied at Aberfoyle Park High School and played eleven senior games for South Adelaide in the SANFL.
 He credits his coach at South Adelaide, former Fitzroy and St Kilda rover Brad Gotch, for instilling confidence in him at the start of his senior career.